10 Revealing Signs of a Codependent Parent and How to Heal

 2. Telling what to do and think

 Codependents can either be compliant or controlling.
-With the latter, they tend to manage others using blame, guilt, charm and even force.
+With the latter, they tend to manage others using blame, guilt, charm, and even force.

 3. Passive aggressive

 On the other hand, the compliant signs of a codependent parent are to be so overly subservient that it becomes manipulation.
-It’s a form of “look what I do for you” without directly saying the words, so you feel shamed into following their will.

 4. Disproportionate concern